sbarakat/beets-copyartifacts/README.md

 ## Thanks

-copyartifacts was built ontop of the hard work already done by Adrian Sampson and the larger community on [beets](http://beets.radbox.org/).
+copyartifacts was built on top of the hard work already done by Adrian Sampson and the larger community on [beets](http://beets.radbox.org/).
 We have also benefited from the work of our [contributors](https://github.com/sbarakat/beets-copyartifacts/graphs/contributors).

-This plugin was built out of nessesity and to scratch an itch.
+This plugin was built out of necessity and to scratch an itch.
 It has gained a bit of attention, so I intend to maintain it where I can, however I doubt I will be able to spend large amount of time on it.
 Please report any issues you may have and feel free to contribute.